 You can take a marshrutka from Karakol to get out to Jyrgalan Valley, or organise your own transport.
 Reach out to Destination Jyrgalan Valley to find out more.

-Just 5 minutes outside of Bokonbayevo on the south shore, Bel Tam Yurt Camp has around 10 traditional yurts in an incredible lakeside setting and offering one of the best things to do in Issyk Kul.
+Just 25km outside of Bokonbayevo on the south shore, Feel Nomad Yurt Camp is a small, locally-run business with 5 traditional yurts that can host 4 people each in an incredible lakeside setting, and offering one of the best things to do in Issyk Kul.